 Skiing in the south of Germany

-The further south, the more sporty the pistes.
-You might think so, as the Bavarian Alps are over 2,500 metres high.
-But Bavaria also has great ski regions for beginners and experts alike, such as the Berchtesgadener Land ski region with the majestic Watzmann (2,713 metres).
-Five resorts cater for winter sports enthusiasts of all levels, especially families with children.
+The further south, the more athletically challenging the pistes, right?
+After all, the Bavarian Alps are over 2,500 metres high.
+But Bavaria also has great ski regions for beginners and experts alike, such as the Berchtesgadener Land ski region with the majestic Watzmann (2,713 m elevation).
+Five resorts cater to winter sports enthusiasts of all levels, especially families with children.

 The Großer Arber ski area (1,456 metres) in the Bavarian Forest is also a popular destination for families and beginners.
 Not only is this the highest peak in the region, but with 11.5 kilometres of pistes it is also the largest ski area in the Bavarian Forest.
 A big plus is the beginners’ area with four magic carpets and the aptly named ArBär-Kinderland.
 It makes sense that the local mascot in the form of a bear helps children to learn.